OBF/obf-docs/OBF Bylaws.md

     d.
 Dues shall not be prorated.
 6. No member of the OBF shall be held liable for the debts, obligations or liabilities of the corporation solely because of their membership.
 Memberships shall be non-assessable.
 7. Neither membership in the OBF nor any rights of membership shall be transferred for value or otherwise.
-8. Membership and the rights of membership shall automatically terminate on receipt of a letter of resignation.
+8. Membership and the rights of membership shall automatically terminate on receipt of a note of resignation.
 9. In all its activities, the OBF shall not discriminate against any person on account of race, color, creed, sex, sexual orientation, national origin, physical disability, marital status, age, or choice of programming language or operating system.

 ARTICLE II - MEETINGS